 They voted him

 - Adjectives and Adjective Phrases: Adjectives or adjective phrases can modify or describe the direct object of a sentence.
-However, as with all object complements, adjectives must come immediately after the direct object they are describing.
-If they come before it, they are simply acting as attributive adjectives, which are not necessary to complete the meaning of the sentence.
+However, as with all object complements, these adjectives must immediately follow the direct object they are modifying.
+If they are placed before the direct object, they are acting as attributive adjectives and are not necessary to complete the meaning of the sentence.
 Pay attention to some examples:

 I want to make my friend